 "Heritage is our legacy from the past, what we live with today, and what we pass onto future generations" - UNESCO

-The heritage of the Great Barrier Reef shapes and drives what the reef is like now, how it is managed and the type of reef tomorrow's generation will inherit.
+The heritage of the Great Barrier Reef — including its places, values and experiences — shapes and drives what this precious ecosystem is like now and how it is managed.

 The Great Barrier Reef World Heritage Area